UN-ICC/Thinkathon-2024/README.md

 **Context**

-Digital technologies are changing the way of accessing education, paving the way for new learning methods and speeding up the internationalization of training systems, thus creating new opportunities and challenges for skills development and recognition at a global level.
-Also, education is increasingly becoming a lifelong learning process allowing modern students and workers to stay competitive in the globalized labour market through continuous training and up-to-date qualifications.
-In this context, digital technology can be deployed in support of decentralized educational systems.
-Digital tools such as open data sources, smart contracts or Blockchain technology are particularly important as governments have been forced to move education and training online, and they will also facilitate the verification of credentials of both learners and issuing institutions for cross-border studies and mobility.
-A digital credential is an “electronic representation of the different types of learning acquired by an individual”.
-Digital credentials can make education processes more efficient and paperless, increase quality assurance through instant verification, and boost interoperability across borders.
+Technology can help transform education and create new opportunities for students, educators and institutions.
+For example, blockchain technologies and digital contracts can improve the accessibility and accountability of learning certificates by enabling “digital credentials”.
+This can make education processes more efficient and paperless, increase quality assurance through instant verification, make learning certificates more accessible and portable, and boost interoperability across borders.

+**Prompt**

-How can the UNICC facilitate digital credentialing while ensuring the trustworthiness of data, interoperability of systems, and compliance with learning standards?
+Ideate a solution for digital credentials which ensures the trustworthiness of data, interoperability of systems, and compliance with learning standards.

-As a UN system organization, UNICC has the advantage of providing infrastructures, such as the UN private cloud, compliant with UN jurisdiction granting clients’ data all the UN immunities and privileges.
+Since UNICC has the advantage of providing digital infrastructure, such as private cloud services through UNICC Cloud, think about how to incorporate UNICC’s assets and work into your solution.
-UNESCO’s humanistic vision for the use of digital technology in education should be treated as a guiding principle for the development of a digital solution in this field.

 **Challenge**

-1. Building legitimate pathways to issuing, storing and verifying digital certificates.
+- Legitimate issuing,storage and verification process for digital certificates.
-2. Storing digital credentials and transcripts, student identity and record management, and intellectual data management.
+- Identity and record management.
-3. Leveraging smart contracts to easily prove that students achieved a particular level of competence in their chosen learning material.
-4. Supporting underprivileged individuals to be able to access high-quality educational content without the burden of proof, thereby giving them better access to education and employment.

-The United Nations has adopted the Sustainable Development Goals (SDGs) to achieve significant progress on global economic, social, and environmental challenges by 2030.
-SD Goal 4 calls for urgent action to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+- Secure data management.
+- Uneven access to high-quality education worldwide